spring-epfl/lightnion/tools/.extra/oldread.md

  - users not wanting to download more than a webpage.
  - users not wanting latency and high resources usage.

-**Lighttor** enables kids to build such applications in a world made of browsers that are not the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en).
+**Lightnion** enables kids to build such applications in a world made of browsers that are not the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en).

 It provides the following components: